Luxury retailer Neiman Marcus to stop selling fur products by early 2023

 Luxury apparel brands have for long drawn criticism from animal welfare organizations such as the People for Ethical Treatment of Animals, which says there is “nothing natural about clothing made from animals’ skin or fur.”

-Brands like Nike (NKE.N), Gap (GPS.N), H&M (HMb.ST)and Burberry (BRBY.L) have also taken steps to create more sustainable apparel to cater to eco-conscious shoppers.
+Brands like Nike, Gap, H&Mand Burberry have also taken steps to create more sustainable apparel to cater to eco-conscious shoppers.

 Neiman Marcus said it worked with the Humane Society of the United States to exit fur and draft a policy that aligns with the Fur Free Alliance guidelines.